 The online arena of gaming & eSports

-Online gaming and eSports have greatly altered the digital landscape with 2.7 billiion gamers worldwide and revenue from eSports sponsorship tipped to reach almost $600 million USD globally by 2023.
-With the metaverse on our doorstep and gaming experiencing widespread adoption, brands are grappling with how to leverage the opportunity that gamin and esports affords.
+Online gaming is taking the world by storm with 2.7 bn gamers worldwide, its now a $143bn industry. eSports, which is the competitive side of gaming, is now estimated to be worth $1bn to $3bn and its just getting started.
+With the metaverse on our doorstep and gaming experiencing widespread adoption, brands are grappling with how to leverage the opportunity that gaming and esports affords.

 A closer look at eSports